daily-co/daily-js/README.md

     Without the call to `destroy()`, the above code would be unsupported and will throw an `Error`.

-Also of note: To help with the handling of this, we have introduced a new static method:
-`getCallInstance()` so that you can get a handle to your call instance from anywhere and can't find yourself stranded.
+Also of note: to help with the handling of this, we have introduced a new static method: `getCallInstance()` so that you can get a handle to your call instance from anywhere in ase you lost track of it.

 ```
 try {